DevSecOpsAdventure/Jul-15/Sprint 1/Admin.md

 # Actions This Sprint
 ## Setup and Sprint Execution
 1. Monitor the System Admin board for issues with a "Enviroment Creation" status.
-    - Create a GitHub view with:
+    - Add a column with the name of the developer/tester:
         - Status: \<Value of "Environment">
         - Assignee: \<Developer or Tester GitHub id>
 1. Monitor the System Admin board for issues with a "Deployment" status.